Education and Training

 Students from medical schools throughout the United States participate in our elective away rotations and gain first-hand experience in neurosurgery as well as mentorship from our faculty and residents.
 Learn more.

-Courses offered by UAMS Department of Neurosurgery
+Courses Offered by the UAMS Department of Neurosurgery

 Advanced Skull Base Surgical Training Course (Designed for Neurosurgical Residents)